-November 19, 2017 — Tether is hacked when 31 million tether are moved from the Tether treasury wallet into an unauthorized Bitcoin address.
+November 19, 2017 — Tether is hacked when 31 million USDT are moved from the Tether treasury wallet into an unauthorized Bitcoin address.
 Tether initiates a hard fork to prevent those funds from being spent.

 “Until we are able to migrate to the new platform, the purchase or sale of Tether will not be possible directly through tether.to.
 For the time being, though, we invite you to use the services of any one of a dozen global exchanges to acquire or dispose of Tethers for either USD or other cryptocurrencies.
 Such exchanges and other qualified corporate customers can contact Tether directly to arrange for creation and redemption.
 Sadly, however, we cannot create or redeem tether for any U.S.-based customers at this time.”

 December 16, 2017 — The price of bitcoin reaches an all-time high of nearly $20,000, marking the end of a spectacular run-up and bitcoin’s biggest bubble to date.
 A year before, BTC was only $780.

-December 31, 2017 — In the year 2017, Tether issued roughly 1.4 billion USDT.
+December 31, 2017 — Tether has issued roughly $1.4 billion USDT to date.

 January 12, 2018 — After a month of being closed to new registrations, Bitfinex announces it is reopening its doors, but now requires new customers to deposit $10,000 in fiat or crypto before they can trade.
-Bitfinex does not officially say this, but customers also can no longer make fiat withdrawals of less than $10,000.
+Bitfinex does not officially say this, but customers also can no longer make fiat withdrawals of less than $10,000 either.

 January 27, 2018 — Tether parts ways with accounting firm Friedman LLP.
-There is no official announcement—Friedman simply deletes all mention of Bitfinex from its web site, including past press releases.
+There is no official announcement; Friedman simply deletes all mention of Bitfinex from its website, including past press releases.

 A Tether spokesperson tells CoinDesk: “Given the excruciatingly detailed procedures Friedman was undertaking for the relatively simple balance sheet of Tether, it became clear that an audit would be unattainable in a reasonable time frame.”

 February 20, 2018 — Dutch bank ING confirms Bitfinex has an account there.
-Two members of parliament in the Netherlands lodge questions for the finance minister after Dutch news site Follow The Money first disclosed the relationship on February 14.
+Two members of parliament in the Netherlands lodge questions for the finance minister after Dutch news site Follow The Money first disclosed the relationship on Feb.
+14.

 May 23, 2018 — Phil Potter steps down from his role as Bitfinex chief strategy officer.
 “As Bitfinex pivots away from the U.S., I felt that, as a U.S. person, it was time for me to rethink my position as a member of the executive team,” he says in a statement.

-“The bottom line is an audit cannot be obtained,” Stuart Hoegner, Tether’s general counsel, tells Bloomberg.
+“The bottom line is an audit cannot be obtained,” Stuart Hoegner, Bitfinex and Tether’s general counsel, tells Bloomberg.
 “The big four firms are anathema to that level of risk….
 We’ve gone for what we think is the next best thing.”